Aranmanai 3: Casting

 Arya and Raashii Khanna confirmed in January 2020 that they had signed the film.
 The film marks the first collaboration between them.
 A source revealed that Khanna's role would have a huge importance in the film.
-Khanna allotted 30 days to shoot Aranmanai 3, and a remuneration of ₹1.5 crore was offered to her.
-The source claimed that Arya would be playing the role of a man possessed by a spirit.
-Sundar initially planned to have Hansika Motwani to play the second female lead.
-However, due to scheduling conflicts, she did not sign with the film.
-Instead, in the same month, Andrea Jeremiah, who had also appeared in the first instalment of the Aranmanai series, signed on as the second female lead.
+Khanna allotted 30 days to shoot Aranmanai 3.
+This was the first film in the series not to feature Hansika Motwani.
+Instead, Andrea Jeremiah, who had also appeared in the first instalment, signed on.
 At the time, Sakshi Agarwal was also in talks for to play an important role, which was later finalised.
-Later, Yogi Babu, Vivek, Manobala, and several others joined the film.
-Shankar Mahadevan and Hariharan made cameos in the film.
-Andrea later reported that she was playing the role of a ghost, and that the story revolves around her character.
+Singers Shankar Mahadevan and Hariharan made cameo appearances.
+Andrea later revealed that she was playing the role of a ghost, and that the story revolves around her character.